Cryopreservation (freezing) is a gentle way of cryopreserving embryos in special cryocontainers with liquid nitrogen at the temperature of -196 ° C.

-When are embryos are frozen (vitrified)?
+When the embryos go frozen (vitrified)?

-– When PGS/PGD tests are carried out
+- if PGT tests are carried out

 Before your frozen embryo transfer you need to contact our IVF coordinators to schedule for an ultrasound check up, which is usually carried out between 12th to 14th day of your cycle cycle.
 Optimally call in at the beginning of the cycle.
 If the doctor finds that it is suitable to perform the FET, it usually takes place on the 19th day of your cycle (depending on the length of the cycle).

 - Number of FETs has risen significantly, compared to fresh transfers after the hstimulation.
 Higher percentage of frozen embryo transfers is to a certain extent given to the fact that all embryos after PGT after biopsy are frozen and transferred in later cycles.
 Impact on the success of frozen embryo transfers is potentiated by natural-transfers in unstimulated cycles.

 - Given that prolonged cultivation, examination PGT on blastocysts and their subsequent their vitrification, and transfer of one embryo examined by PGT methods in a natural cycle, it is in our opinion and experience currently the most appropriate procedure IVF.
 Therefore we perform increasing numbers of PGT frozen embryo transfers cycles with a very high success rates.

 Would you like to learn more?
 Make an appointment for a consultation with our fertility specialists.